polo5/ZeroShotKnowledgeTransfer/README.md

 This is accompanying code for the paper "Zero-shot Knowledge Transfer via Adversarial Belief Matching" [see arxiv](https://arxiv.org/abs/1905.09768)

 ## What is this work about?
+(TLDR)

 ![picture](images/butterfly.gif)

-**TLDR:** Our task is to compress a large neural network (teacher) into a smaller one (student), but we assume that the data used to train the teacher is not available anymore.
-We thus generate data adversarially (yellow markers above) and use that for distillation instead.
+ Our task is to compress a large neural network (teacher) into a smaller one (student), but we assume that the data used to train the teacher is not available anymore.
+We thus generate pseudo points adversarially (yellow markers above) and use those to match the student (right) to the teacher (left).

 ## Environment
 - Python 3.6